Covid NI: How to apply for a Covid passport in Northern Ireland explained

 Do other countries have Covid Passports?

-The Republic of Ireland, Scotland and Wales currently also require proof of vaccination to enter venues like nightclubs, bars and restaurants.
+The Republic of Ireland, Scotland and Wales currently also require proof of vaccination or a negative test result to enter venues like nightclubs, bars and restaurants.

 More from the News Letter: